Katherine Chidley: Family

+Death

+Nothing further of Chidley is documented after 1653 and her date of death is not known.

+Reception and reputation

+Chidley was famous or notorious enough in her own day for important Puritan controversialists like Edwards and Goodwin to take note, although it is arguable that her full significance was overlooked.
+Goodwin, for example, used Chidley's gender to belittle Edwards, but never quoted or referred to her work.
+She remained, however, for more than a century, an author who was known by reputation if not studied.
+George Ballard, in his 1752 anthology Memoirs of Several Ladies of Great Britain, admitted:

 However, he did know and had evidently examined, if not read, The Justification of the Independant Churches, as he describes the volume, although not its arguments.
 He also knew the report of the Stepney encounter with Greenhill, from the first part of Gangraena, but apparently not the narrative of the Suffolk mission, or anything of her Leveller connections, as he concludes: "Whether she wrote any thing more, or what became of her afterwards, I know not."
 She apparently merited no entry in the Dictionary of National Biography and only one mention: in the article on her adversary Thomas Edwards.

 Socialist historians in the 20th century revived interest in the Levellers and the popular historian and journalist H. N. Brailsford mentioned both Katherine and Samuel Chidley several times in his book on the subject, written in the 1950s.
 Ian Gentles contributed an important article on the Chidleys to The Journal of Ecclesiastical History in 1978, going on the write the article on Katharine for the Oxford Dictionary of National Biography in 2004.
 By this time, she was becoming an important subject for Feminist historians.
 Katharine Gillespie of Miami University, who has sought to give serious weight to Biblical and theological perspectives, edited a facsimile edition of her writings, published in 2009.
 Interest is not confined to the Left: Chidley's centrality in discussion of the separation of Church and State has brought her to the attention of the Online Library of Liberty, sponsored by the Right Libertarian Liberty Fund, which is in the process of publishing her main works online.
 The Justification and A New-Yeares-Gift have been made available for free by the Text Creation Partnership in searchable and paginated online versions.
 As a result of the widespread interest, Chidley is now mentioned in general histories of the 17th century.
 A notable example, is episode 9 of Simon Schama's BBC History of Britain (at 12:30 minutes into the episode), and the supporting book, which gives consideration to Chidley and Leveller women more generally.